collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-1.md

 Algorithms may move the camera to better identify the needle pose.
 Note, however, that the simulator will add a realistic amount of error to the measurement of camera pose.
-Also, moving the camera will increase the time required to find the needle and will count toward the 10 second time limit.
+Also, moving the camera will increase the time required to find the needle and will count toward the 60 second time limit.
+The reported needle pose should be with respect to the ECM pose when the report is published (ROS) or called (Python).